ART HIVES : free creation workshop

 Presented by

-ABOUT EMMANUELLE MEUNIER
+ABOUT EMMANUELLE MEUNIER (Currently on Maternity Leave)

 Graduate in the Art Therapy Master`s (Concordia University, 2015), Emmanuelle is the Museum ‘Art Hives’ facilitator since 2019.
 Since the very beginning of her career, she works with a wide array of populations; youth, adults, veterans, immigrants, refugees, first nation communities, etc. More recently, she decided to further develop her private practice with youth who get her help individually, whether it is through online or presential sessions.
 Emmanuelle`s humanistic approach brought her to study the community art studio method with Janis Timm-Bottos, also art therapist and director of the Art Hives Initiative and Network.
 It made sense for Emmanuelle to get involved in her community to create the first Sherbrooke ‘official art hive.